monarch-initiative/ontogpt/README.md

 * OpenAI account
 * Optionally, [BioPortal](https://bioportal.bioontology.org/) account (for grounding)

-You will need to set both API keys using the [Ontology Access Kit](https://github.com/INCATools/ontology-access-kit)
+You will need to set API keys using the [Ontology Access Kit](https://github.com/INCATools/ontology-access-kit):

 ```bash
 poetry run runoak set-apikey -e openai <your openai api key>
 poetry run runoak set-apikey -e bioportal <your bioportal api key>
 ```

+The OpenAI key is necessary for using OpenAI's GPT models.
+This is a paid API and you will be charged based on usage.
+If you do not have an OpenAI account, [you may sign up here](https://platform.openai.com/signup).

+The BioPortal key is necessary for using ontologies from [BioPortal](https://bioportal.bioontology.org/).
+You may get a key by signing up for an account on their web site.

 ## Setup